SabriStrazzeri/bspm-noise-synthesis/README.md

 ### `data/`
 This directory is where all the necessary data for the project must reside.
+However, due to privacy policies, sensible data from patietns cannot be publicly shared, so you must add your own files to this folder.

 ## 🏁 Getting Started